func25/gowait/README.md

 ### Schedule a job

-Schedule a job run in 3 second later:
+Schedule a job run in 3 seconds later:

 ```go
 var start int64